|Search This Site >>

 - One key function of the SC Arts Commission is make sure that all citizens of our state have access to the benefits of the arts in their lives and communities, not just those who are wealthy or who live in large cities.
 The presence of arts programs in many rural communities and schools in our state is a result of the Commission’s long term investment of staff assistance and grant funds to build and support an arts delivery and education system throughout the state.

-- The SC Arts Commission has led long-term, statewide initiatives and partnerships to increase arts opportunities in rural areas, to improve arts education for all students, to help communities large and small address design challenges, to help arts organizations build public participation, to preserve our artistic traditions, and to assist artists in small business development, just to name a few.
+- The SC Arts Commission has led long-term, statewide initiatives and partnerships to increase arts opportunities in rural areas, to improve arts education for all students, to help communities large and small address challenges, to help arts organizations build public participation, to preserve our artistic traditions, and to assist artists in small business development.
 Leadership on strategic, statewide issues is one of the key roles that the Commission plays and is part of the unique public value that it provides.
 The Commission exercises this leadership through statewide coordination of services, collaboration with other key stakeholders, and targeted support for its initiatives.
 This is not something that any local arts group can or will do.

-- Across all programs, using federal, state and other funds, the Arts Commission awarded more than $2.2 million in grants last year.
-These awards were spread broadly around the state, with more than 340 grants in 41 counties.
-The schools and organizations supported by these grants provided thousands of opportunities for the employment of artists, served over 100,000 students in 338 schools, and delivered over 6,000,000 individual arts experiences during the year.
+- Across all programs, using federal, state and other funds, the Arts Commission awarded more than $3.3 million in grants last year.
+These awards were spread broadly around the state, with more than 342 grants in 42 counties.
+The schools and organizations supported by these grants provided thousands of opportunities for the employment of artists, served more than 160,000 students in 440 schools, and delivered over 5,000,000 individual arts experiences during the year.

 - Private investment in the arts (by individuals, corporations, foundations, etc.) is almost exclusively local.
 This means that, in communities lacking significant private wealth, there is little private investment in the arts.
 The Arts Commission helps to address this inequity.
 Even in communities with more resources, the Arts Commission’s support helps local arts groups leverage additional contributions, and its staff assistance helps them solve problems and find new opportunities.

 - South Carolinians overwhelmingly support state funding for the arts.
-A fall 2009 statewide poll by the USC Institute for Public Service and Policy Research found that more than 92 percent of adult South Carolinians support state funding for the arts—and almost 40 percent support increased public funding for the arts.
+A fall 2009 statewide poll by the USC Institute for Public Service and Policy Research found that more than 92 percent of adult South Carolinians support state funding for the arts—and more than 50 percent support increased public funding for the arts.
 Almost 80 percent support increased funding for arts education in our schools.

 - The Arts Commission is the only publicly mandated agency in South Carolina to bring access to the arts to all of our citizens and all of our communities.
 South Carolina's national image will be diminished if it becomes a state that refuses to support statewide access to the educational, economic, and intrinsic benefits of the arts.